Information for Presenters

-Symposium presenters may be undergraduates in any discipline who are completing substantial research and/or creative projects as part of a class, directed study, or other experience with a faculty mentor.
+Symposium presenters may be undergraduates in any discipline who are undertaking substantial research and/or creative projects as part of a class, directed study, or other experience with a faculty mentor.
+In addition to projects nearing completion this spring, we welcome work already presented elsewhere and also work at the proposal stage (please consult your advisor about timing and what portion you might present).

 Poster Session

-The poster session will take place in the Corbett Center 3rd floor ballroom, tentatively from 10:30-12.
+The poster session will take place in the Corbett Center 3rd floor ballroom (hours tba).
 During these hours, poster presenters should be on hand to talk about their research and answer questions.
-Lunch will be available after the session, along with a lunch workshop on applying for the NSF-GRFP.
+Lunch will be available after the session.

 How do I design a poster?
 See the Resources page for advice on how to create your poster (start with powerpoint slide).

 How to print your poster?
 Ask your advisor if there is a poster printer in your department or program.
-If not, you can also print your poster at the Center for Undergraduate Research and Creative Activity in Conroy Honors College.
-Please bring your poster on a flashdrive as a pdf file formatted for 36"x48" and ask for Leanna's or Roman's assistance when you arrive.
-Call ahead for available hours: (575)646-2005.
-This week, 4/8-4/11, printing will be available on Monday, Tuesday, and Thursday, 8:30-2pm.
-Note: printing will not be possible on the day of the conference.
+If not, you can request to print your poster at the Center for Undergraduate Research and Creative Activity in Conroy Honors College.
+After signing up for a time slot (form link coming soon!), save your poster as a pdf file formatted for 36"x48" and email it to honors@nmsu.edu with your request to print.
+This online guide to printing to a plotter printer can help you ensure that your slide is formatted to the correct size.
+You can also bring your poster on a flashdrive as a pdf file formatted for 36"x48" and ask for Leann's or Roman's assistance when you arrive.
+Call ahead for available hours and to make sure that the printer is working: (575)646-2005.
+Note: you must sign up to print in advance, as this requires staff assistance, and printing is never possible on the day of the conference.

 Instacopy, downtown at 318 N. Main St. can also print your poster with advance notice.
-This year's cost is $31 plus tax for water and tear resistant poly pro paper (a bit less for a 24 lb paper alternative).
-Email your poster as a pdf formatted to 36"x48" to copycenter@insta-copy.com at least 24 hours before you will need to pick it up.
+Contact them at (575)5216-6602 for current options.
+Last year's cost was $31 plus tax for water and tear resistant poly pro paper (a bit less for a 24 lb paper alternative).
+Email your poster as a pdf formatted to 36"x48" to copycenter@insta-copy.com at least 3 days before you will need to pick it up and follow up by phone.

-Poster printing is also available at a higher cost from Fed Ex on University: $84 in store, $69 online, plus tax.
-At present, order by 6pm, one hour before store closes, to pick up the next morning.
+Poster printing is also available at a higher cost from Fed Ex on University: last year's prices were $84 in store, $69 online, plus tax.
+Ask about timing--last year, this required 24 hours notice.

 Talks/Performance Presentations